 Millard Fillmore was born on January 7, 1800 in Cayaga County, New York.
 He was the last president born in the 18th century.

-He was one of four Presidents born in New York State.
+He was one of four Presidents born in New York State (As of 2013).
 He was also one of six Presidents born in a log cabin.
+He was born in poverty and had little education.
+He was mostly self taught.

 Fillmore married his teacher, Abigail Powers, who was 2 years older than her husband.
 Abigail arranged for the purchase of the first cooking stove in the White House.
 But the cook couldn't figure out how to work the stove, so the president went to the U.S. Patent Office, read the patent for the stove, and went back to the White House and taught the cook how to use it.
 Abigail also set up the first White House library and had the first bathtub installed.